 Whether you’re planning out-hostessing Martha, or bringing a holy-cow-this-doesn’t-have-butter side dish, I’m sure your Thanksgiving and holiday party planning is in full swing.
-Consider adding these plant-based Thanksgiving recipes to your table this holiday season:
+Consider adding these vegan Thanksgiving recipes to your table this holiday season:

 No one will miss the meat with these chickpea (not chicken) cutlets.